IBM/ibmi-oss-examples/camel/msgq_to_email/README.md

 (assuming Java and maven knowledge).

 ## How to install prerequisites, configure, and run this example on IBM i

+This example requires an SMTP server for sending email.
+Be sure to have one handy.
+Your organization probably already has an SMTP server, and there are several free (or trial) services available online, including Gmail.
+You can also run your own free mail server, like hMailServer.

 #### 1. Install a Java runtime.

 Option 1: openjdk (cannot use the `*CURRENT` special value for jt400 authentication)